Quattro (four-wheel-drive system): quattro generation I

 How the system performs: When all differentials are unlocked, the car will not be able to move if one wheel (front or rear) loses traction (is on ice or raised in the air).
 When the center differential is locked with the rear differential unlocked, the car will not be able to move if one front wheel and one rear wheel lose traction.
 When the rear differential is locked with the center unlocked, the car will not be able to move if both rears or one front loses traction.
 When both center and rear differentials are locked, the car will not be able to move if both rears and one front lose traction.

 quattro generation II

-Starting from 1988 on older generation Audi 100 C3 platform and Audi Quattro until the end of their production, and on new generation B3 platform (1989–1992) Audi 80/90 quattro, B4 platform (1992–1995) Audi 80, Audi S2, Audi RS2 Avant, C4 platform (1991–1994) Audi 100 quattro, Audi S4, later C4 platform (1994-1997) Audi A6/S6.
+Starting from 1986 on new generation B3 platform (1986–1991) Audi 80/90 quattro, on older generation Audi 100 C3 platform and Audi Quattro until the end of their production, and B4 platform (1991–1995) Audi 80, Audi S2, Audi RS2 Avant, C4 platform (1991–1994) Audi 100 quattro, Audi S4.

 System type: Permanent four-wheel drive.

-Torsen centre differential, 50:50 'default' split, automatically apportioning up to 75% of torque transfer to either axle.
+Torsen centre differential, 50:50 'default' split, automatically apportioning up to 71.5% of torque transfer to either axle.